tanjaq/test-driven-development/README.md

 - Password has to be at least 8 characters long.
 - Password should contain at least one lowercase and one uppercase letter.
 - Password should contain at least one number.
+- Password should not contain any special characters.